atw1020/sente/docs/GTP/Private GTP Extensions.rst

         else:
             return False, "This is an unsuccessful status :("

-When we run this code however, we get an error
+When we run this code however, we get an error:

 .. code-block:: bash